learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 All we have to do next is select each div individually and apply each of those colors.
 That is a perfect use for ids since they're meant to style one specific element only.
-We need to add an id for each div, so a logical name for each div would be the color that they have to be.
+We need to add an id for each div so a logical name for each div would be the color that they have to be.
 It could be something random, but good names make for semantic code.
 So let's give the outermost div the id red.